3n39m4/3n39m4.github.com/VPN-blocking-bypass-with-socat.md

 We have the following topology:

-insert image here (too lazy to fix libreoffice .. maybe later)
+insert image here (still .. too lazy to fix libreoffice .. maybe later)

 Host=Kali
 VPS=Server